RenatGilmanov/visual-bubbles/README.rst

 .. image:: doc/images/av01.png?raw=true
    :align: center

-So, we can see there is somewhat split opinion.
-Let's add to the picture position regarding school zones.
+So, we can see there is somewhat like a split opinion.
+Let's add to the picture school zones answers.

 Step 2: Color by RegulationSchoolZone
 -------------------------------------